 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

-How much does a transient merchant bond cost in North Dakota?
+How much does a North Dakota transient merchant bond cost?

 The North Dakota Consumer Protection and Antitrust Division requires transient vendors to post surety bonds to legally work within the state.
 Bond amounts are typically determined by the amount of merchandise an applicant transfers throughout the state, so vendors should verify their required amount of bond coverage prior to beginning the bonding process.

 The price you’ll pay for your bond is subject to underwriting and depends not only your required bond amount, but also on a review of your personal credit report.
 The best way to find out exactly how much you’ll pay is to request a free bond quote now!

 Why do I need a North Dakota transient merchant bond?

 By posting a North Dakota transient merchant bond, the principal (transient merchant) promises to conduct business according to Chapter 51-04 of the North Dakota Century Code.
 Principals also pledge to comply with all material, oral, or written statements made by the principal or his/her agents, representatives, or auctioneers with reference to merchandise sold or offered for sale and faithfully perform all warranties made with reference to merchandise sold or offered for sale.

 The bond protects the state and individuals from financial loss as a result of a merchant’s unlawful business practices.